mattmayo/web-dev-starter-parceljs/README.md

 # Web Development Starter
 Super basic web development starter package using parcel.js.

-Parcel does all the heavy lifting and requires much less configuration out of the box.
-Great for creating a learning and crafting environment.
+Parcel does all the heavy lifting and requires no configuration out of the box.
+Great for learning and crafting.

 Created for Cristiana Ortiz